octavenz/silverstripe-reoako/README.md

 To apply the extensions create a config/reoako.yml file in your codebase and copy the following examples into it.

-> You will need to flush after adding the extensions
+> You will need to run a dev build after adding the extensions

 ### Required extensions